 shall be unleashed upon your nose-balls, a lovely sour funk treasured by chronnoisseurs of the classics, with pepper notes beneath.
 The smoke is very smooth with a sour finish.
 Well done all around on this crop.

-The Gentleman has been smoking Green Label DC’s Blue Rhino flowers almost exclusively since his return from the Golden State, so I’ve got a good handle on it by now.
-It’s physically sedative but mentally, I find it rather stimulating.
 My thoughts take on a lyrical bend and fixation for wordplay, naming songs I’ve not written (you didn’t know I used to sing in a kickass rock band?

 Do you believe this?